turingschool/curriculum/source/academy/workshops/storedom_assessment.markdown

 #### 4. Testing

-* 4: Developer effectively applies the ideas of TDD to structure development
+* 4: Developer excels at taking small steps and using the tests for *both* design and verification
-* 3: Developer writes tests to drive development, but struggles to isolate the code under test or struggles with the testing syntax
+* 3: Developer writes tests that are effective validation of functionality, but don't drive the design
-* 2: Developer writes tests after the fact or over-implements given a failing test
+* 2: Developer uses tests to guide development, but implements more functionality than the tests cover
-* 1: Developer writes tests that are ineffective or do not adequately exercise the functionality
+* 1: Developer is able to write tests, but they're written after or in the middle of implementation
-* 0: Developer is unable to use TDD to drive development
+* 0: Developer does not use tests to guide development

 #### 5. Workflow

-* 4: Developer is able to effectively use Git, terminal, the file system, windowing, and the features (shortcuts) of their editor to get the work done
+* 4: Developer is a master of their tools, effeciently moving between phases of development with almost no mouse usage
-* 3: Developer is adequate at using Git, terminal, the file system, windowing, and the features of their editor, but has some inefficiencies
+* 3: Developer demonstrates comfort with their tools and makes significant use of keyboard shortcuts
-* 2: Developer shows holes in their understanding of everyday workflow tools and techniques
+* 2: Developer smoothly moves between tools, but is dependent on mouse-driven interaction
-* 1: Developer wastes significant time due to a lack of understanding with these tools
+* 1: Developer gets work done, but wastes significant time or screen real estate
-* 0: Developer shows a clear lack of understanding of their tools
+* 0: Developer struggles to effectively use the Terminal, the file system, or their editor without direct support

 #### 6. Collaboration

-* 4: Developer actively seeks and engages with collaboration both while in motion and when stuck
+* 4: Developer *actively seeks* collaboration both before implementing, while in motion, and when stuck
-* 3: Developer is able to integrate feedback when stuck to get over hurdles
+* 3: Developer lays out their thinking *before* attacking a problem and integrates feedback through the process
-* 2: Developer needs to be given the same advice more than once
+* 2: Developer asks detailed questions when progress slows or stops
-* 1: Developer is hesitant to collaborate or solicit feedback
+* 1: Developer is able to integrate unsolicited feedback but does not really collaborate
-* 0: Developer is not able to effectively collaborate
+* 0: Developer needs more than two reminders to "think out loud" or struggles to articulate their process